Lymphangioleiomyomatosis: Medication

 Sirolimus is an mTOR inhibitor that stabilizes lung function and improves some measures of life in LAM patients.
 It is approved by the FDA for use in LAM, based on the results of the Multicenter International LAM Efficacy and Safety of Sirolimus (MILES) Trial.
 MILES data supports the use of sirolimus in patients who have abnormal lung function (i.e. FEV1<70% predicted).
 Whether the benefits of treatment outweigh the risks for asymptomatic LAM patients with normal lung function is not clear, but some physicians consider treatment for declining patients who are approaching the abnormal range for FEV1.
 Sirolimus also appears to be effective for the treatment chylous effusions and lymphangioleiomyomatosis.
 The benefits of sirolimus only persist while treatment continues.
 The safety of long term therapy has not been studied.

 Potential side effects from mTOR inhibitors include swelling in the ankles, acne, oral ulcers, dyspepsia, diarrhea, elevation of cholesterol and triglycerides, hypertension and headache.
 Sirolimus pneumonitis and latent malignancy are more serious concerns, but occur infrequently.
 Sirolimus inhibits wound healing.
 It is important to stop therapy with the drug for 1–2 weeks before and after elective procedures that require optimal wound healing.
 Precautions must be taken to avoid prolonged sun exposure due to increased skin cancer risk.

-Treatment with another mTOR inhibitor, everolimus, was reported in a small, open-label trial to be associated with improvement in FEV1 and six-minute walk distance.
+Treatment with another mTOR inhibitor, everolimus, was reported in a small, open-label trial to be associated with improvement in FEV1 and six-minute walking distance.
 Serum levels of VEGF-D and collagen IV were reduced by treatment.
 Adverse events were generally consistent with those known to be associated with mTOR inhibitors, although some were serious and included peripheral edema, pneumonia, cardiac failure and Pneumocystis jirovecii infection.
 Escalating doses of everolimus were used, up to 10 mg per day; higher than what is typically used clinically for LAM.

 Serum VEGF-D concentration is useful, predictive and prognostic biomarker.
 Higher baseline VEGF-D levels predicts more rapid disease progression and a more robust treatment response.

 Hormonal approaches to treatment have never been tested in proper trials.
-In the absence of proven benefit, therapy with progesterone, GnRh agonists (e.g., leuprorelin, goserelin) and tamoxifen are not routinely recommended.
+In the absence of proven benefit, therapy with progesterone, GnRH agonists (e.g., leuprorelin, goserelin) and tamoxifen are not routinely recommended.
 Doxycycline had no effect on the rate of lung function decline in a double blind trial.

 Sirolimus is often effective as first-line management for chylothorax.
 If chylous leakage or accumulations persist despite treatment, imaging with heavy T2 weighted MRI, MRI lymphangiography or thoracic duct lymphangiography can be considered.
 Pleural fusion procedures can be considered in refractory cases.